aimedidierm/drivewise-api/README.md

 # My DRIVEWISE API Laravel Project

 🚀 Welcome to My DRIVEWISE API Laravel Project!
 This README will guide you through the installation process and setup.
+Drivewise is a sophisticated route optimization mobile app designed to streamline and enhance the efficiency of delivery services, field operations, and logistics.
+The software uses advanced algorithms and real-time data to optimize routes, reduce travel time, and improve overall resource utilization

 ## Installation